 Twenty percent of all the books sold last year were electronic, says the latest report from Bookstats.
 This simply means that ebooks are still on the rise.
 More and more users like to carry their libraries in their hands.
 And this matters for the mission of Desiring God.

-Though it won’t replace good old-fashioned books, the upward trend of ebooks has created a new platform for us to spread our message — that God is most glorified in us when…Continue Reading
+Though it won’t replace good old-fashioned books, the upward trend of ebooks has created a new platform for us to spread our…Continue Reading

 Why Boldness Matters Now